Littlewood-Paley-Stein functionals: an R-boundedness approach: Other Littlewood-Paley-Stein functionals

 We have the following version of Proposition \ref{riesz-rbb}. \begin{proposition} Let $p \in (1,\infty)$.
 If the local Riesz transform $\Gamma (L+I)^{-1/2}$ is bounded on $L^p(M)$, then $\{ \sqrt{t}\, \Gamma\, e^{-tL}, \ t \in (0, 1] \}$ is ${\mathcal R}$-bounded on $L^p(M)$.
 Similarly, if the Riesz transform at infinity $\Gamma L^{-1/2}e^{-L}$ is bounded on $L^p(M)$, then $\{ \sqrt{t-1}\, \Gamma\, e^{-tL}, \ t > 1 \}$ is ${\mathcal R}$-bounded on $L^p(M)$. \end{proposition} \begin{proof} The proof of the first assertion is exactly the same as for Proposition \ref{riesz-rbb}.
 We prove the second one.
 Let $f_k \in L^p(M)$ and $t_k > 1$ for $k=1,...,n$.
 We have

 We finish the proof by appealing again to the ${\mathcal R}$-boundedness of the holomorphic functional calculus. \end{proof}

 It is an interesting question whether the boundedness of the Littlewood-Paley-Stein functional implies the boundedness of the Riesz transform.
 For $L= \Delta$ on $\RR^m$ this is true and very easy to prove (see \cite{Stein}, p.
 52-54).
 Note however that this uses heavily the fact that $\nabla $ and $\Delta$ commute, a fact which is rarely satisfied outside the Euclidean context.
 If $L = \Delta$ and $M$ satisfies \eqref{doubl2} and $L^2$-Poincar\'e inequalities, then the $L^p$-boundedness of $H$ implies boundedness of the Riesz transform on $L^r$ for $r \in (1, p)$.
 Indeed, the boundedness of $H$ implies that $\| \nabla e^{-t \Delta} \|_p \le \frac{C}{\sqrt{t}}$ by Proposition \ref{prop-multiplication} below.
 The latter inequality implies the boundedness of the Riesz transform on $L^r(M)$ for $r < p$, see \cite{ACDH} or \cite{BF}. \\ In general, we do not have an answer to the previous question but we make some observations below.
-We appeal to the Hodge-de Rham Laplacian $\vec{\Delta}$ on $1$-differential forms.
-Denote by $d$ the exterior derivative on differential forms and $d^*$ its formal adjoint.
-Then $\vec{\Delta} $ is defined by $dd^* + d^*d$.
-Remember that we have the commutation property $d \vec{\Delta} = \Delta d$. \\ Let $p \in (1, \infty)$ and suppose that $\vec{\Delta}$ satisfies the (weak) lower square function estimate
+Let $d$ be the exterior derivative on differential forms and let $d^*$ its formal adjoint.
+One defines the Hodge-de Rham Laplacian $\vec{\Delta}$ on $1$-differential forms by the formal expression $\vec{\Delta} = dd^* + d^*d$.
+It is the self-adjoint operator associated with the symmetric bilinear form